JakobWiegert/unifi-docker-compose-template/README.md

 ## Notes:
 - check out the [Linuxserver](https://github.com/linuxserver/docker-unifi-network-application) Container.
 The Github page explains most of the settings in detail.
 - this repository is mostly for my own documentation.
 I like it to have docker-compose files which run without changing much or anything. since most container developer use very simple examples for their docker-compose examples
+- you may need to change the user values in .env. depending on your docker user
 - the external network is only optional.
 It could be used with a reverse proxy for the WEBGUI.
 I don't want to expose the backend DB Container to other Containers, like a reverse proxy
 - i tried to make this as secure as possible.
 But Feedback is realy appreciated.
 I am only beginning using docker.
 - **This conatiner can be used for home usage with a good feel of safety.
 If you want to use it in a prod. enviroment, maybe check for missing best practices and security errors.**